 Five naturally eroded alcoves contain the homes of the Mogollon.
 About 42 rooms were constructed from local stone.
 All wooden beams seen in the dwellings are the originals.
 Tree-ring dates range from the 1260’s through the 1280's.
 The cliff dwellers had departed their homes and abandoned their fields by about 1300.
 Dire need may have sent the families elsewhere—or maybe they were ready for a new location and embarked on an adventure seeking their next place to call home.

-The visitor center and the dwellings are open to the public daily all year long.
+The visitor center and the dwellings are open to the public daily except on Thanksgiving Day, Christmas Day, and New Year’s Day.
 Visitor center hours are 8:00 a.m. to 4:30 p.m.